davidgatti/persempre/README.md

 # Persempre

-The app name Persempre means Forever in Italian and was create to replace Nodemon in a docker environment.
+The app name Persempre means Forever in Italian and was create to replace [Nodemon](https://www.npmjs.com/package/nodemon) in a docker environment.

 # Why you say?

-I personally love Docker, and run everything throw it, but the big issue is that Docker won't bobble the events related to a file change if your run a VM machine on your host and run inside the VM a Docker environment while mounting a folder with your code from the originally host environment inside the VM and then mount that folder inside a Docker.
+I personally love Docker, and run everything through it, but the big issue is that Docker won't bobble the events related to a file change if your run a VM machine on your host, and inside the VM a Docker environment while mounting a folder with your code from the originally host environment inside the VM and then mount that folder inside a Docker container.
 As you can see there are lots of nesting.

-This situation makes it so that an file change event won't reach Docker, and if you use Nodemon you'll need to use the `legacy` mode.
-Which is nothing more then a infinite `while` loop that constantly goes over each file in your project and thus uses a lot of CPU time.
-To the point that my VM is sign 110% of the CPU and my MacBook Ari gets very hot.
+This situation makes it so that a file change event won't reach Docker, and if you use [Nodemon](https://www.npmjs.com/package/nodemon) you'll need to use the `legacy` mode.
+Which is nothing more then a infinite `while` loop that constantly goes over each file in your project and thus uses a lot of CPU time - to the point that my VM is sign a constant 110% of the CPU and my MacBook Ari gets very hot.

 # The solution!